Managing Difficult Thoughts

 A red channel marker, #18, marks a shoal area known to the locals as Redfish Point.
 Mariners use this marker to navigate the intercostal waterway or to sail in and out of Massilina Bayou from St. Andrews Bay, Shell Island, or the Gulf of Mexico.
 Passing this marker at different times under different weather conditions is fascinating because the same physical structure looks so different every time.

-The marker stands on a beautiful point that separates the bay from the intercoastal waterway.
+The marker stands on a beautiful point that separates the bay from the Intracoastal Waterway.
 In the early morning, just after sunrise, the sun strikes the marker from the east at a low angle and illuminates the bright orange triangle.
-The soft morning sunlight reflects the more orange-than-red border surrounding the number 18.
 The water is usually calm at this time of day, and the marker stands peacefully in contrast to the lighter colors of the shoaling blue-green water and the crisp, soft colors of the trees, beaches, and grasses that line the shoreline.
 In the late afternoon, approaching the marker from the west, you see a similar warm glow, but the afternoon sun is not as soft.
 Light reflects more harshly, and as the angle lowers and you pass and look back into the sun, or if you are heading out late in the day, all you can see is the marker's silhouette against the sun's glow.
-Mariners frequently anchor to the east of the channel marker to watch the sun drop over the bay and illuminate the bottom of the clouds with warm, pink, orange, and blue colors that gradually fade as the light moves further away and bright orange colors dance across the open waters of the bay.
+Mariners frequently anchor to the east of the channel marker to watch the sun drop over the bay and illuminate the bottom of the clouds with warm, pink, orange, and blue colors that gradually fade as the light moves further away, and the colors dance across the open waters of the bay.
 Marker #18 stands peacefully in the foreground as the light show unfolds.
 At night, depending on the time and amount of light, the marker might appear as a faint dark pedestal supporting a bright red light that flashes at one-second intervals.
 Sometimes, dense fog makes the marker invisible until you get close, and all you can see is the faint red light flashing on top.
-At night, you can barely find this light as it gets lost among many other lights flashing in various ways to help mariners navigate the intercoastal waterway.
+At night, you can barely find this light as it gets lost among many other lights flashing in various ways to help mariners navigate the Intracoastal Waterway.
 When the wind and the waves are howling, or a squall passes through, the marker stands tall to reassure sailors that they are in the channel approaching the safety of a protected bayou or the comfort of their home port.

-As a mariner, it has been fascinating to notice that the same thing can look so very different at different times and from different points of view.
+As a mariner, I've found it fascinating to notice how the same thing can appear so very different at different times and from different points of view.
 This reminds me that the context from which we view things constantly changes, and everyone has a unique history that influences what they see.
 A person who has never been on the water might be preoccupied and not even notice this particular channel marker.
 We can only see from our unique perspective, shaped by our history and the context of the viewing.
-A difficult life or the proverbial silver spoon can create distorted perspectives, and the changing context of the viewing might exacerbate these distortions.
+A problematic life or the proverbial silver spoon can create distorted perspectives, and the changing context of the viewing will exacerbate these distortions.
 So, it is natural that different people might look at the same thing from very different points of view and see something completely different.
 The truth is absolute, but like everything else, it is also constantly changing.
-Often, two opposing views can both be true even if it seems like they are incompatible.
-We should learn to appreciate these differences and not argue about who is “right”, because right or wrong is influenced by the context and history of the person viewing.
+Often, two opposing views can both be true even if they seem incompatible.
+This is the paradox of life and of nature.
+We should learn to appreciate these differences and not argue about who is “right”, because right or wrong is influenced by the context and history of the person doing the viewing.
 Different perspectives reflect real differences in how people experience their lives.
 This is as natural as the different shades of channel marker #18.

 Distorted perspectives can be driven by fears, needs that were never met, or emotions learned through childhood experiences.
 Bringing unhealthy thought patterns into awareness and examining them openly will often help you let go of unhealthy narratives and no longer be driven by unconscious biases or distortions.
 Some refer to this as updating the reward value of old thought habits.
 Others view it more like learning to be present in the moment; either way, it helps us eliminate unhealthy narratives and the bodily memories that accompany many unhealthy thoughts.